 7) The advert states no experience required.

-If you enjoyed this please also check out article on 8 warning signs of a Job Scam.
+If you enjoyed this please also check out the article on 8 warning signs of a Job Scam, or Online Scams – “Viewing adverts for cash.”
 I really hope that this has opened your eyes a little and even if I just help one person out there avoid a job scam I will be happy.
 If you know about any other job scams taking place out there at the moment or you have been a victim of one of these scams please tell me about it in the comments below.

 Thanks for taking the time to read this, and as always GOOD LUCK with the job search.